gprasanth/mentalmodels/slides.md

     - Does the design make sense?

 - Code
-  - Writing Tests
-    - Is a great way to get instant feedback on the code you've written

   - Code Reviews
     - A fresh perspective to make sure we didn't miss anything
     - It's also a good way to stay up to date with changes happening in a pr